bruss22/bruss.toolkit/README.md

 	- pip install requests

 Fortigate notes:
-- set all web filter categories to monitor or block to ensure logging os performed.
+- set all web filter categories to monitor or block to ensure logging is performed.
 Allow will not be logged.
 - typically the default app control profile is fine for monitor.
 - SDWAN App-Cache: `diag sys sdwan internet-service-app-ctrl-list` requires an sdwan rule using an application as destination to populate.